Saint Mary Magdalene and the Knights Templar:

 As a result of all of the above historical facts, Mary Magdalene is authentically the primary venerated Patron Saint of the Templar Order, and the focus of Apostolic heritage of the Ancient Catholic Church preserved by the Order of the Temple of Solomon.
 In many ways, the Templar Order is dedicated to preserving and continuing the tradition of Mary Magdalene, as the saintly and inspirational “heart” of the original Knights Templar.

-Click to learn about Saint Joan of Arc as a dynastic Templar female warrior.
+Learn about Saint Joan of Arc as a dynastic Templar.

-Click to learn about Women in Membership in the Templar Order and in Chivalry.
+Learn about Women in Membership in Templar Chivalry.

 Victor Saxer, La Culte de St Marie Magdalene en Occident (1959).